lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 non-Church of God publications from the early 1900s attest to the symbolic implications of the serpent for the growing pentecostal movement.
-Many stories published during this period discussed the serpent as a tempter that sowed discord among pentecostals.lxxxii Other stories were especially concerned with explaining the Christological implications of Moses's brazen serpent and its relationship to Mark 16 as harbingers of Jesus's Great Commission.lxxxiii Had such symbolic interpretations ended there, then one might rightly conclude that Tomlinson's literal reading of the Markan signs was an idiosyncratic and ephemeral project of the early Church of God.
+Many stories published during this period discussed the serpent as a tempter that sowed discord among pentecostals. [^82] Other stories were especially concerned with explaining the Christological implications of Moses's brazen serpent and its relationship to Mark 16 as harbingers of Jesus's Great Commission. [^83] Had such symbolic interpretations ended there, then one might rightly conclude that Tomlinson's literal reading of the Markan signs was an idiosyncratic and ephemeral project of the early Church of God.
 Yet, during the first